Dallas Cowboys vs. San Francisco 49ers NFL Wild Card Round Odds, Plays and Insights for January 16, 2022

 Over/under insights

-- Dallas' games this season have gone over 50.5 points nine of 18 times.
+- Dallas and its opponents have gone over the current 50.5-point total in nine of 18 games (50%) this season.

 - San Francisco's games have gone over 50.5 points in six of 17 chances this season.